daveswartz/mateinone/README.md

 ------------

 * Capture
+* Checking
 * Scoring
 * Input/Ouput (PGN & FEN)
-* Computer Player
-* Documentation

 Design Principles ♘
 -------------------

 The code aims to be approachable and is not expected to perform particularly well.
-That trade-off may shift with time.